This week inHusker history

 1898: A missed conversion after touchdown is the difference as Iowa holds on for a 6-5 win over Nebraska in Council Bluffs.
 Nebraska was in position to score in the final moments but then made what the Omaha Bee described as a "fatal change of tactics" and was pushed back 20 yards.

 1903: Two days after Nebraska's 22nd consecutive victory, the Big Nine rejects the membership applications of Nebraska and Notre Dame, saying it likes its current size.
 The Cornhuskers capped their second consecutive perfect season by blanking Illinois, 16-0.
-Game coverage: 1, 2, 3
+More game coverage: 1, 2, 3

 1908: Nebraska returns two fumbled punts for touchdowns (James Harvey from 45 yards, William Chaloupka from 40 yards) and Orlando Bentley runs 70 yards for another score on an onside kick as Nebraska dominates Wabash, 27-6, in Lincoln.
 The Nebraska State Journal reported that "the Wabash players tackled well, but the weight and spirit of the Cornhuskers was too much for them." | Omaha Bee coverage